HC.SVNT.DRACONES

 Annie opened her smile and chirped: oh.
 Lulu—

-You don't want to get in my face!
-Lulu warned with a well-chewed finger pointed at the moderator's brow.
+—You want to get in my face?
+Lulu asked with menace, a well-chewed finger pointed at the moderator’s brow.

-Pushing his floppy hat down to the oversized Oakleys, Player decided to use this opportunity to charge up for his rendezvous with the pinup girl.
+Pushing his floppy hat down to the oversized Oakleys, Player decided to use this opportunity to charge up for his rendezvous with the long-nosed beauty queen.

-Lulu stood on her toes for a wordless moment before addressing the chairs at the front of the room.
+Lulu stood on her toes for a wordless breath or two before addressing the empty chairs at the front of the room.

 This is a story that happened a long way back.
 I heard an old lady tell it who was there.
-It's just a forest now, and scattered ruins somewhere as far off as Scandinavia.
-But in its day it was a kingdom.
+It’s just a forest now, and scattered rumours somewhere as far off as Scandinavia.
+But in its day it was an Empire.
 And this is what she told me happened.

-She said they had a Queen named Bea, who couldn't conceive, and a King called Rex, who was loudly impatient for an heir.
-Time passed and treatments failed and ever more anxious Bea was forced, at last, to make a quiet visit to the old hag in the ash grove, who introduced her to folk magic.
+She said: they had a Queen named Bea, who couldn’t conceive, and a King called Rex, who was loudly impatient for an heir.

 Lulu did a little interpretive dance.

-The ritual is uncomplicated.
-You skip around like this with your arms in the air, in a secret place illuminated only by the half-light of a full moon.
+The ritual isn't complicated.
+You skip around like this with your arms in the air, in a secret place illuminated by the pregnant moon.

 A little garden.

 Lulu shimmied to a stop.
 And you need water.
-But it's got to be drawn from a well with the moon mirrored on its surface all the while.
+But it’s got to be drawn from a well with the moon mirrored on its surface.
 And you have to cover the seeds with a bowl of crystal.

 There's something you say, too—at just the right moment—

-—But they're short and to the point.
-You whisper them in order, and your seeds will sprout into marvellous fruit.
-And all you do, when the time comes for the shadows to creep back all the way under their rocks, is pluck one from the earth and swallow it whole.
+—But you whisper them in order and your seeds will sprout into marvellous fruit.
+And all you do, when the time comes for the shadows to creep back under their rocks, is pluck one by the roots and swallow it whole.

 Lulu danced her anticipation.

-The appointed night arrived, and the time and the queen at the garden, where the moon, deep in the dark of a well, was spotted floating in perfect isolation.
+The appointed night arrived, and the time and the queen at the garden, where the moon, deep in the dark of a well, floated in perfect isolation.
 Water was drawn with a silver chalice; seeds were pressed into soil.
-A prancing monarch whispered around the empty chairs before covering her treasures with the palm of her hand and tiptoeing back—
+A prancing monarch whispered past the front row chairs, clapping her treasures with the palm of her hand and tiptoeing back—

 Lulu tiptoed.